ansble/slack-pipe/readme.md

 ## Other things to know...

-`pipe-slack` doesn't pass the pipe along.
-It is a sink... so it doesn't return anything useful to the pipe. so `ls -al | pipe-slack | grep 'awesomesauce'` doesn't really make sense.

-But `ls -al | grep 'awesomesauce' | pipe-slack` just might.
+`pipe-slack` passes the pipe along!
+So `ls -al | pipe-slack | grep 'awesomesauce'` might make sense in some cases just like `ls -al | grep 'awesomesauce' | pipe-slack` does.